How do you register for VAT?

 How do you re-register for VAT?

-If your VAT registration has been cancelled and you wish to re-register, you will be required to submit a paper application to your Revenue office.
+If your VAT registration has been cancelled and you wish to re-register, you can do this through Revenue's eRegistration facility.

-Once you are registered for VAT, you must submit tax returns and payments electronically.
-See the Mandatory e-filing section for more information on paying and filing your tax online.
+Once you register for VAT, you must submit tax returns and payments electronically.
+See the Mandatory efiling section for more information on paying and filing your tax online.